Kitchen Backsplash Ideas

 Looking for practical kitchen backsplash ideas?
 Try one that's pretty too.
 It's difficult to discern that this kitchen was designed with five children in mind.
 Elegant cherry cabinets and sleek surfaces lend a stylish, contemporary appearance.
 Yet it all wipes clean easily, including the countertop-to-ceiling backsplash of recycled glass tiles, chosen to evoke of a sense of shimmering water to complement the playful porthole window.
 The reflective kitchen backsplash tile changes color throughout the day, giving the room further dimension.

-This kitchen boasts an off-white quilted travertine backsplash that enhances the limestone countertops and warm white cabinetry.
+This stove boasts off-white quilted travertine kitchen backsplash tile that enhances the limestone countertops and warm white cabinetry.
 If you have your eye on a tile that's out of your budget, consider using it as an accent.
 Detail insets introduce a visual spark to a simple kitchen backsplash, without busting the bank.

-Re-create a coveted commercial look with concrete countertops paired with a brick kitchen backsplash, dressed in extra mortar for old-house patina.
+Re-create a coveted commercial look with concrete countertops paired with a brick backsplash kitchen, dressed in extra mortar for old-house patina.
 If there aren't any Old Chicago bricks waiting to be revealed in your kitchen, you can use brick veneer to create a kitchen backsplash that looks like the real thing.

-Classic marble backsplashes easily translate to a contemporary space.
+Classic stone kitchen backsplashes, such as marble, easily translate to a contemporary space.
 In this modern kitchen, sleek Italian cabinets made of wenge wood offer a natural pairing with Carrara marble backsplashes.
 If you're considering marble backsplashes and countertops, have the stone sealed, but keep in mind that the sealant makes the stone more stain-resistant, but not stain-proof.
 Wipe up splatters as soon as they happen and regularly clean the marble with a neutral cleaner, stone soap, or a mild liquid dishwashing detergent and warm water.
 Never use products containing lemon, vinegar, or other acids or it may dull or etch the marble kitchen backsplash.

+This kitchen backsplash idea steps outside the tile box.
 Eye-catching stacked pebbles fit with the natural lakeside style of this kitchen and also protect the wall at the beverage center from errant splashes.
-The homeowners opted not to grout the stones in this kitchen backsplash idea so they would appear more natural.
+The homeowners opted not to grout the stones in this kitchen backsplash so they would appear more natural.